-The purpose of this prize is to encourage top quantitative economics student to further their studies in econometrics at graduate level.
+The purpose of this prize is to encourage top quantitative economics students to further their studies in econometrics at graduate level.
 The prize will be awarded to the top student in NZ, who is moving on to honours or masters level studies in economics, including econometrics.
 The prize is not open for applications and is decided through nominations by university lecturers.

 Motu offers salaried positions to smart and motivated Honours and Masters graduates.
 While other grad positions involve fulfilling tasks for their seniors, Motu research analysts are encouraged to develop their own analytical skills, and author papers alongside senior fellows.
 The role also provides opportunities for Motu researchers to further their own training.
-Motu has now employed 35 research analysts who have moved on to other roles.
-We usually have a strong cohort of between four and six bright young things working on a wide variety of topics.
+Motu has now employed dozens of research analysts who have moved on to other roles.
+We usually have a strong cohort of between four and six bright young people working on a wide variety of topics.

 Other former research analysts and interns have moved into Government work and taken up senior roles at the World Bank, Treasury, the Interim Climate Change Commission, Oranga Tamariki, and other government departments.